ais-climber/ais-climber.github.io/_pages/open_problems.md

 -

 ## Logics for Learning & Belief Revision
-- What axioms capture important properties of learning (e.g. induction, monotonicity, )?
+- What axioms capture important properties of learning (e.g. induction, monotonicity, no forgetting, )?
 What do models of these properties look like?
 -

 ## Neural & Social Network Models